-Land use description: "bed and breakfast establishment" means a dwelling house, second dwelling, double dwelling house or additional dwelling unit-
+Land use description: "bed and breakfast establishment" means a dwelling unit, second dwelling, double dwelling unit or additional dwelling unit-

-- (a) in which the owner of the dwelling supplies lodging and meals for compensation to transient guests who have permanent residence elsewhere; and - (b) provided that the dominant use, structure and design of the dwelling house concerned remains for the living accommodation of a single family.
+(a) in which the owner of the dwelling supplies lodging and meals for compensation to transient guests who have permanent residence elsewhere; and

+(b) provided that the dominant use, structure and design of the dwelling unit concerned remains for the living accommodation of a single family.

-The development parameters applicable to "dwelling house", "second dwelling" and "additional dwelling unit" apply.
+The development parameters applicable to "dwelling unit", "second dwelling" and "additional dwelling unit" apply.